lean-delivery/ansible-role-sonarqube/README.md

  - **Mininmal Ansible version**: 2.5
  - **Supported SonarQube versions**:
    - 7.0 - 7.2.1
-   - 7.3 is not supported for now due to broken checkstyle and pmd plugins (see https://github.com/checkstyle/sonar-checkstyle/issues/157, https://github.com/SonarQubeCommunity/sonar-pmd/issues/49)
+   - 7.3 - 7.4 are not supported for now due to broken checkstyle plugin (see https://github.com/checkstyle/sonar-checkstyle/issues/157)
  - **Supported databases**
    - PostgreSQL
    - MySQL (not recommended)